lcurry/camel-webhdfs/README.md

 The above route will allow client sending HTTP messages to specify query string that contains (optional) 'path' and 'key' parameters.
 This gives clients control over how messages are grouped into files and where files are written.

-For example, if client sends the following to above route:
+For example, if client sends a series of five messages sent through the route as follows.

     > curl -i -X POST -T test.txt  "http://localhost:5160/ingestion/incoming"
     > curl -i -X POST -T test.txt  "http://localhost:5160/ingestion/incoming?key=A"